Finance record 2018/19 - Table 7: Income analysed by source

 - Knowledge Transfer Account (KTA) income should also be included under Sub-head 4ai.

 - This Sub-head should include all non-research income for services rendered to industrial and commercial companies and public corporations.
-It should include all validation fees for courses, such as those run by other HEPs, and anything else that is not covered in 4ai.
+It should include all validation fees for courses, such as those run by other HEPs, and anything else that is not covered in 4ai or 4aii.

 - This Sub-head should include the gross income from residences, catering and conference operations split between Sub-head 4bi (Residences) and Sub-head 4bii (Catering operations).
 Income from third party residences, for example through nominations, should be returned under Sub-head 4a (Other services rendered).